Independents 4 Change: History

-At the 2019 European Parliament election, Clare Daly and Mick Wallace were elected as MEPs.
+At the 2019 European Parliament election, Clare Daly and Mick Wallace were elected as MEPs; they became part of The Left group in the European Parliament.
 Three councilors were elected for Independents 4 Change in the local elections held on the same day, including former Labour TD from Sligo, and longtime Independent Socialist councillor Declan Bree.

-In the 2020 general election, Independents 4 Change returned one TD, Joan Collins in Dublin South-Central.
+In the February 2020 general election, Independents 4 Change returned one TD, Joan Collins in Dublin South-Central.
+However, she soon left I4C to found a new party called Right to Change, leaving I4C with no TDs.

+Neither Daly nor Wallace were re-elected in the 2024 European elections.
+Dean Mulligan was re-elected as a councillor for the Swords electoral area on Fingal County Council.

+In addition to Mulligan, Wallace and Daly contested the 2024 Irish general election; None were elected.